bitblocksplicer/bundler/README.md

 ```
 The script created only 1 bundle because the category with the minimum number of codes was the _sunglasses_ category.
 Since it contains only one code, only one package can be created by obtaining one code from each category.
 It saves bundled codes as a .txt file to the script directory.

-The remaining codes which aren't bundled also be saved the same directory, like this:
+The remaining codes that aren't bundled will also be saved in the same directory, like this:
 ```markdown
 Red Gloves: YTJUK64P-8FVBKWKA-F2S4CECA-HU88F59H-ETTL8BQ4
 Red Gloves: 7AD2VRM5-AVL55U89-C77WW5N6-33Z2S59C-W8TMNJFT